flintproject/Flint/doc/JOSS/paper.md

 precise system of ODEs.
-In order to make it easier to edit a model in problem that implicitly specify the ODEs, several domain-specific languages have been proposed and standardized, including CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) [@asai_databases_2015], and the Systems Biology Markup Language (SBML) reported by [@hucka_systems_2003].
+In order to make it easier to edit a model in problem that implicitly specify the ODEs, several domain-specific languages have been proposed and standardized, including CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) reported by [@asai_databases_2015], and the Systems Biology Markup Language (SBML) reported by [@hucka_systems_2003].
 Although the design principle of each modeling language varies, computational analysis of any model in these languages comprises the shared set of procedures based on the theory of differential equations and dynamical systems.

 In this work we introduce `Flint`, a simulator software for models written in the above languages.
 The simulator allows users to transform a given model into